 ELIZABETH JERNINGHAM (d.1519)

 Elizabeth Jerningham was the daughter of John Jerningham of Somerleyton, Suffolk, Suffolk (d.1474) and Agnes Darrell.
-She married John Denton or Dentonys, about whom nothing is known, before October 31, 1473, the date of her father’s will, in which he names her the default heir to his manor of Little Worlingham.
-She is to inherit a life interest in this property after the death of her brother Osberne.
-Upon her death, the manor was to go to her son, Walter Denton, but he appears to have predeceased her.
+Before October 31, 1473, the date of her father’s will, she married John Denton or Dentonys, about whom nothing is known.
+She was to inherit a life interest in her father’s manor of Little Worlingham after the death of her brother Osberne.
+Upon her death, the manor was to have gone to her son, Walter Denton, but he appears to have predeceased her.
 In 1496, she entered the household of Henry VII’s children as mistress of the nursery to Prince Henry.
-She went on to become Princess Mary’s governess and is probably the Mistress Denton who accompanied Princess Margaret to Scotland as well as the wardrobe keeper and lady-in-waiting to Elizabeth of York.
+She went on to become Princess Mary’s governess and is probably the Mistress Denton who accompanied Princess Margaret to Scotland and the wardrobe keeper and lady-in-waiting to Elizabeth of York.
 She was paid £20 on June 23, 1503 “for the queen’s debts.”
-Giles Tremlett (Catherine of Aragon) identifies her as Lady Governess to Catherine of Aragon’s first, short-lived child in 1511 and David Loades identifies Elizabeth Denton as the first Lady Mistress of the nursery to Henry VIII’s daughter, another Princess Mary, in 1516.
+Giles Tremlett (Catherine of Aragon) identifies her as Lady Governess to Catherine of Aragon’s first, short-lived child in 1511.
 In May 1515 she was granted a annuity of £50 per annum “for service to the late king and queen.”
-By November 1517, Margaret Bryan was in charge of Mary Tudor’s nursery.
+David Loades says Elizabeth Denton was the first Lady Mistress of the nursery of Henry VIII’s daughter, Mary, in 1516.
+By November 1517, Margaret Bryan was in charge of Mary’s nursery.
 In 1518, Elizabeth Denton erected a tomb to herself in Blackfriars.
-She lived in some comfort in the Blackfriars Precinct until her death.
-She had a messuage, tenement and garden with a way to the waterside between the garden of Lady Peacock on the west and the garden of Richard Tryce on the east, and also two chambers and a cellar under the under-library adjacent to the hill garden.
+She lived in some comfort in the Blackfriars Precinct, where she had a messuage, tenement, and garden, with a way to the waterside between the garden of Lady Peacock on the west and the garden of Richard Tryce on the east, and two chambers and a cellar under the under-library adjacent to the hill garden.
 Philippa Jones’s The Other Tudors: Henry VIII’s Mistresses and Bastards makes the extraordinary claim that Elizabeth Denton was King Henry’s first lover and even suggests that his grandmother, Margaret Beaufort, selected her for him.
 I find this highly unlikely, and note that Ms. Jones, although she did come up with several references to Elizabeth Denton that I had not seen, neglects to identify her other than as a royal servant.
 She relies on the fact that two grants were made to Elizabeth Denton shortly after Henry took the throne as proof of her claim.
 A £50 annuity (the same one Loades dates in 1515?) and the keepership of Cold Harbour, Margaret Beaufort’s London house, were generous gifts, but not at all out of line as rewards for long service to the Tudors.
 Jones herself gives Elizabeth Denton’s wages as £20 per annum as one of Elizabeth of York’s ladies (the year is not clearly stated).
 She also implies, by the placement of his name in the same paragraph, that Elizabeth was married to William Denton, the queen’s carver.
 She states that Elizabeth Denton replaced Elizabeth Darcy, Lady Mistress of the Royal Nursery, and that Elizabeth Darcy had retired or died by 1497.
 I assume that to mean Elizabeth Denton took over in 1497, but again the way the information is given prevents me from being certain.
 Jones does clearly state that Elizabeth Denton was governess to Henry VII’sdaughter, Mary Tudor, by 1500 and went to Scotland with Princess Margaret in 1503, returning when King James reduced the number of English attendants Margaret was allowed to keep with her.
 Then, remarkably, Jones quotes from a novel and wonders whether the author actually saw a portrait of Elizabeth Denton.
-Excuse me?
-Trust me on this one.
-Novels are fiction.
-Novelists MAKE THINGS UP!
-Especially the physical appearance of minor characters.
+This is highly unlikely.
 Elizabeth Denton left a will dated April 26, 1518.
 Among other legacies, she left thirty shillings to the prior and chapter of Blackfriars.